Print

 Scale

-For the Salad:
+For the Salad

-• One 14-ounce block extra firm tofu* (see note below)
+• One 14-ounce block extra firm tofu

-• 1 1/2 pounds baby potatoes, cleaned thoroughly*
+• 1 1/2 pounds baby potatoes, cleaned thoroughly* (see note below)

-• About 12 ounces green beans, trimmed
+• 12 ounces green beans, trimmed and cut into 2-inch pieces

-• Fine sea salt and freshly ground black pepper
+• Fine sea salt + freshly ground black pepper, to taste

 • 1 teaspoon garlic powder